vidardb/docs/docs/specification.md

 Similar results would be observed in other places, as long as the disk side is a bottleneck with growing data amounts.
 The science behind this dramatic difference is the B-Tree’s delete and rebuild mechanism working to keep the index self balanced during data input.

 The VidarDB invention does not have any similar limitation to performance.

-## Fast Analytics

-Of course, performance improvements must be reported using a standard methodology to allow for system to system comparisons.
-We have executed six of the global standard TPC-H query tests with a 20 GB standard dataset using a commodity laptop.
-Although only six of the tests are being reported here, others are in progress.

-The speed improvement varies with the query performed, but the average performance improvement shows a 10 times increase over PostgreSQL alone.
-To assure an ‘apples to apples’ comparison, we didn’t build any extra indexes on the data, and used only a single process.
-These 6 queries contain both scan and join, where we forced both systems to use the widely accepted hash join.

-The VidarDB extension is much better than the PostgreSQL alone, and the order of magnitude increase in query speed has a direct cost benefit in execution time, hardware cost, and finally labour cost of the analysts creating information from a data set.

 ## PostgreSQL Extension